Stock market terms: an overview of the most important financial terms

 Quiz

-Test your knowledge and take part in our Advent quiz.
-The following is the batch of financial terms for week two.
+Test your financial knowledge and take part in our financial quiz.

 What is the main difference between cryptocurrencies and state currencies such as the euro or dollar?